 This article has been updated with additional information from Thermo Fisher Scientific's earnings call.

-NEW YORK (GenomeWeb) – Thermo Fisher Scientific today reported 23 percent growth in revenues for the first quarter, driven by strong results across all of its business segments.
+NEW YORK (GenomeWeb) – Thermo Fisher Scientific said today that its third quarter revenues grew 16 percent, driven by growth across its four business segments.

-Thermo Fisher finished the quarter with $950 million in cash and cash equivalents.
+As of Sept.
+29, Thermo Fisher had $1.10 billion in cash and cash equivalents.

-Thermo Fisher's shares were down a fraction of a percent at $212.98 in morning trading on the New York Stock Exchange.
+Thermo Fisher's shares were up 1 percent at $225.81 in Wednesday mid-day trading on the New York Stock Exchange.